The Ad Library Becomes Political Memory

 The European Repository

 The European Union is turning political-ad transparency into a more formal public infrastructure.
-Regulation (EU) 2024/900 on the transparency and targeting of political advertising requires political ads to carry transparency labels and notices identifying the sponsor, linked election or referendum, amounts paid, and use of targeting techniques.
-It also restricts political-ad targeting, including limits around consent and special categories of personal data.
+Regulation (EU) 2024/900 on the transparency and targeting of political advertising requires paid or targeted political advertisements to be labelled as such and to provide key information, including the sponsor, linked election or referendum, amounts paid, and use of targeting techniques.
+It also restricts online political-ad targeting: personal data must be collected from the data subject, explicit consent must be given separately for political advertising, and profiling using special categories of personal data is prohibited.

 The implementation problems are already visible.
 A May 2026 European Parliament briefing warned that the definition of political advertising creates legal uncertainty, especially for issue-based advertising; that the regulation overlaps with the Digital Services Act and AI Act; that the European repository is central to public scrutiny; and that delays or incomplete implementation would leave a transparency gap.
-It also noted that major platforms and search engines may respond with risk-avoidance strategies.
+It also noted that the breadth of the definition risks incentivizing risk-avoidance strategies by major platforms and search engines.
+Meta and Google have now made that risk concrete in the EU.

 Platform Memory Is Conditional